-Luckily, the invention of smartphones and the App Store have put thousands of great recipe books accessible within just a few taps.
-And wouldn’t you know it, iDB has taken the time to sift through all of the noise to pick out the best recipe apps for iPhone and iPad.
+Luckily, the invention of smartphones and the App Store have put thousands of great recipe books in the palm of your hand.
+And wouldn’t you know it, the iDB team has taken the time to sift through all of the noise to pick out the best recipe apps for iPhone and iPad.

 I love the Big Oven app.
 Not only does it offer a huge selection of recipes, but it also includes a grocery list, metric converter, and recipe scale for reducing or increasing the servings.
 You can search for recipes based on course, ingredient, or keyword.
 You can even search for recipes using leftover ingredients you have around the house.
 This app is available for free.

-Yummly boasts having “every recipe in the world in your pocket.”
+Yummly gives you “every recipe in the world in your pocket.”
 That’s a lot of recipes.
-The app aggregates searches from top sights, including AllRecipes, Food52, and Epicurious, as well as popular blogs like Chow, Serious Eats, and Steamy Kitchen.
-You can customize your preferences to see recipe recommendations just for you.
-Save recipes in your digital box and find the right meal for the right occasion with the comprehensive search feature.
+The app aggregates search results from top sites, including AllRecipes, Food52 and Epicurious, as well as popular blogs like Chow, Serious Eats, and Steamy Kitchen.
+You can customize your preferences to see recipe recommendations just for you, save recipes in your digital box, and find the right meal for the right occasion with the comprehensive search feature.
 This app is available for free.

-This app may not have thousands of recipes on file, but what it does have is quality, handpicked recipes specifically for the vegetarian lifestyle.
-Recipes are marked for vegan, raw foods, gluten free, sugar free, and whole grain, so whatever your food restrictions, there is something for you.
+This app may not have thousands of recipes on file, but what it does have is quality, handpicked recipes specifically for those trying to eat more greens, or are on a full-blown vegetarian diet.
+Recipes are marked for vegan, raw foods, gluten-free, sugar-free, and whole grain, so whatever your food restrictions, there is something for you.
 There is also a handy shopping list, metric converter, and lots of great photos to show you what your meal is supposed to look like.
 This app is available for $4.99.